s-marley/ESP32_FFT_VU/README.md

 ## Installation and code usage
 1. Download this repository and open ESP32_FFT_VU.ino.
-2. You will need the FastLED and JC_Button libraries from the Arduino library manager.
+2. You will need the FastLED and EasyButton libraries from the Arduino library manager.
 Youw will also need the arduinoFFT library.
 At the time of writing, the library manager version arduinoFFT has a bug which prevents `DCRemoval()` from working, so download it from the [GitHub repository](https://github.com/kosme/arduinoFFT) and install it from a zip file.
 3. Watch the video to see how to use it, you will need to customise it to your matrix and your needs.